What is Sourdough Starter?

 If your container is not covered tightly or with only a cheesecloth, a dry crust might build up on top of your starter.
 Simply remove this crust and begin feeding your starter again more regularly to re-activate it.

 Good Luck on Your New Sourdough Starter Adventures

 Creating your sourdough starter is only the first step.
 Afterwards you will have endless choices on how to use it.
 See above for some examples.
 Review the 10 Tips for Working with a Traditional Sourdough Culture for more information on how to create, maintain and use your sourdough starter.

 Don’t overthink it.
-Although you can maintain a sourdough starter for years, you can also use it for only a few weeks to make some delicious bread and treats.
+Although you can maintain a starter for years, you can also use it for only a few weeks to make some delicious bread and treats.
 Then when you are in the mood to make sourdough products again, you can make a new sourdough starter.

 I’ve been enjoying using my current sourdough starter to make sourdough bread that has a chewy crust and an airy medium-density dough.
 Recently, I’ve perfected this Trustworthy Sourdough Bread recipe for you to enjoy.

-Some other new dishes I’ve created using my sourdough starter include sourdough brownies and sourdough crust pizza as well as the Sourdough Pancake dishes mentioned above.
+Some other new dishes I’ve created using my starter include sourdough brownies and sourdough crust pizza as well as the Sourdough Pancake dishes mentioned above.
 The sourdough starter offsets some of the brownies’ sweetness, making it easier for you to eat double portions.
-The sourdough starter helps make the sourdough crust of a pizza a bit more chewy with a soft rise.
+The starter helps make the sourdough crust of a pizza a bit more chewy with a soft rise.
 Check back on this site to discover these new recipes.